Author

 efmontgomery@achi.net

-As Arkansas enters the hottest part of the summer, a reminder of the risks of extreme heat to children is in order, particularly the dangers of leaving children unattended in hot vehicles.
-Unfortunately, multiple child deaths from hot vehicles are reported every summer.
-One of the most recent tragedies was the death of a toddler in North Carolina, at least the ninth hot-car fatality in the U.S. so far this year.
+As temperatures rise with the approach of summer, a reminder of the risks of extreme heat to children is in order, particularly the dangers of leaving children unattended in hot vehicles.
+Unfortunately, dozens of child deaths from hot vehicles are reported in the U.S. every year.

-Since 1998, there have been at least 916 child hot-car fatalities in the U.S. Arkansas has one of the highest per-capita rates of child vehicular heatstroke deaths in the nation: A ranking of all 50 states and the District Columbia, with No. 1 being the state with the lowest rate, places Arkansas at No. 46 with at least 18 deaths — or 31 deaths per 1 million children age 14 and under — recorded between 1998 and 2021.
+Since 1998, there have been at least 971 child hot-car fatalities in the U.S. Arkansas has one of the highest per-capita rates of child vehicular heatstroke deaths in the nation: A ranking of all 50 states and the District Columbia, with No. 1 being the state with the lowest rate, places Arkansas at No. 47 with at least 19 deaths recorded between 1998 and 2023.

-The National Highway Traffic Safety Administration asks parents and caregivers to remember to stay in the habit of checking for children in the back seat before exiting a vehicle and locking doors by remembering to “Park.
-Look.
-Lock.”
-It’s also important to remember to keep car doors locked when vehicles are not in use, as 26% of heat deaths happen when children enter unattended vehicles.
+The National Highway Traffic Safety Administration asks parents and caregivers to remember to stay in the habit of checking for children in the back seat before exiting a vehicle and locking doors.
+It’s also important to remember to keep car doors locked when vehicles are not in use, as 25% of heat deaths happen when children enter unattended vehicles.

 The American Academy of Pediatrics has also developed a list of safety reminders to help parents avoid hot car fatalities.
-A few of the recommendations include:
+The recommendations include: